agoldst/dfr-browser/README.md

 }
 ```

-You can also override some aspects of the visualization by adding a `VIS` object here with properties whose names correspond to those of the `VIS` object in the program.
+You can also override some aspects of the visualization by adding a `VIS` object here with properties whose names correspond to those of the `VIS` object in the program (in `index.js:setup_vis()`).
 For example, to generate plots of topics over time on the fly instead of looking for pregenerated files, try:

 ```json
 {